FabriLluvia/FMU-Suite/README.md

 ## Acknowledgements

 * FabriLluvia, me for this proyect
-* Alejandra, by the motivation :D
+* Alejandra, for the motivation :D